Hidden Dreams

 “It’s strange, inta,” he says to me.

-“For a long time, I thought it was my father who rises from death in the nightmare.”
+“For a long time, I thought it was my father who rises from death in the nightmare, but it can’t be.”

-“But the one I see wears a master’s robe with four bands.”
+“The one I see wears a master’s robe with four bands, and his expressions and movements belong to you.”

 “How long have you had these nightmares?” asks Shazira.

-“Long before I ever met you,” answers Berek.”
+“Long before I ever met you,” answers Berek, “almost five years.”

-“I’ve always felt that my dreams are trying to tell me something.”
+“I’ve always felt that the dreams are trying to tell me something.”

 “I just don’t know what it is,” he says, frustrated.